Macgregor (ACT)

 The level of residential development activity in Macgregor is very low in comparison to the average area assessed nationally by AreaSearch

-Macgregor has seen approximately 12 new homes approved per year.
-Over the past five financial years, from FY-21 to FY-25, a total of 61 homes were approved, with one more approved so far in FY-26.
-Despite population decline in the area, development activity has been adequate relative to other regions.
+Macgregor has seen approximately 12 new homes approved annually over the past five financial years.
+Between FY-21 and FY-25, a total of 61 homes were approved, with an additional 3 approved so far in FY-26.
+The area's population decline has not hindered development activity, which has been adequate relative to other areas.

-The average construction cost value for new homes is $230,000.
-This financial year, there have been $1.5 million worth of commercial approvals, indicating the residential nature of Macgregor.
-Compared to the Australian Capital Territory, Macgregor shows substantially reduced construction activity, with 70.0% below the regional average per person.
+New homes are being built at an average construction cost value of $230,000.
+This financial year, there have also been $1.5 million in commercial approvals, indicating the area's residential focus.
+Compared to the Australian Capital Territory, Macgregor shows significantly reduced construction activity, with 70.0% fewer new properties per person being built.
 This scarcity typically strengthens demand and prices for existing properties.
-Recent construction comprises 55.0% detached dwellings and 45.0% attached dwellings, marking a significant shift from the current housing pattern of 91.0% houses.
+Recent construction comprises 55.0% detached dwellings and 45.0% attached dwellings, marking a shift from the current housing pattern of 91.0% houses.
 This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

-With around 584 people per approval, Macgregor is a mature, established area with an expected stable or declining population, potentially creating opportunities for buyers due to reduced pressure on housing.
+With around 584 people per approval, Macgregor is a mature, established area with an expected stable or declining population, which may reduce pressure on housing and create buying opportunities.

 Frequently Asked Questions - Development